 It sometimes gets impossible to eliminate cognitive overload.
 However, the act of a human brain consuming a new set of information without forgetting its purpose is called Intrinsic Cognitive Overload.
 The goals are still met despite processing new information.

 Whereas, Extraneous Cognitive Overload tends to use mental resources to process information that might divert the brain from its goals.
-Our sole purpose is to eliminate or minimize the Extraneous Cognitive Overload in the brain with UI designs.
+The sole purpose is to eliminate or minimize the Extraneous Cognitive Overload in the brain with UI designs.

 1. Employ Time-Tested Standards